PURPOSE

 Formerly mycophobic, Mel did not develop her love for fungi until about 15 years ago when traveling in Eastern Europe.
 It was more a revolution than evolution as her passion literally shroomed in a matter of minutes that magical summer marked by glorious foraging and delicious dishes that would render her a newfound mycophile.

-Graphics: Alonna Farrar
+Newsletter Editor: Alonna Farrar

 Married for 42 years to (mushroom grower and entrepreneur since 1982) Steve Farrar, with 2 children and a granddaughter.
 I have sold mushrooms at farmers markets and fairs in the area since my husband first started growing oyster, beech, shiitake & enoki mushrooms here in 1987- 2006 and since then 11 different medicinal mushrooms for OM mushrooms / M2 ingredients.